RobertBoganKang/Resonance_Grand__Model_D_Concert_Grand/README.md

 This virtual instrument is reconstructed by myself.
 The instruments could meet basic requirements of music industry.

 It supports:
-* staccato with nice release sample
+* staccato with nice release sound
 * sustain pedal with nice resonance sound
 * half pedaling with slow mute